redwoodjs/redwood/docs/docs/testing.md

 })
 ```

-> **CAUTION**: With describeScenario, you no long have isolation between tests.
+> **CAUTION**: With describeScenario, your tests are no longer isolated.
 The results, or side-effects, of prior tests can affect later tests.

 Rational for using `describeScenario` include:
 <ul>